+The NMMA is bounded on the north by the NCMA and on the south by the SMVMA (Figure 1-1).
 The TG recognizes that collaborative technical efforts with the NCMA and SMVMA technical groups will be important to the appropriate management of the basin.
-Examples of current collaborative efforts include:
+Examples of collaborative efforts include:

-- Sharing and evaluating technical data throughout the year, and during the preparation of Annual Reports, - Opportunities for review and comment on technical work products, - Sharing of protocols and standards for data collection and analysis, - Consideration of jointly-pursued projects and grant opportunities, and - Information-sharing meetings attended by water purveyor managers of the NCMA and NMMA.
+- Sharing and evaluating technical data throughout the year, and during the preparation of Annual Reports, - Opportunities for review and comment on technical work products, - Sharing of protocols and standards for data collection and analysis, and - Consideration of jointly-pursued projects and grant opportunities.